 If you've got a cyclist to buy for this Christmas, you'll probably know that they can be a difficult bunch to buy for.
-We've put together a list of some of our favourite gifts to inspire you.
+We've put together a list of some of our favourite gifts for cyclists to inspire you.
 Thoughtful ideas, all under £15 and specially selected for their usefulness as well as style.

 It's not Christmas without socks, right?